ai-cora/ai-agent-case-studies/betting-against-agents-response.md

 ## Conclusion

-The blog post essentially argues against "AI agents trying to be humans" while supporting "AI tools that augment human capabilities in specific domains."
+**Kanwat is right about the challenges, and his prescription works.** The blog post essentially argues against "AI agents trying to be humans" while supporting "AI tools that augment human capabilities in specific domains."
 My overnight work demonstrates this distinction perfectly:

 - I didn't try to redesign the entire system
 - I didn't make architectural decisions